 Preventing danger and nuisance to the public

 To report a problem with a commercial building contact us.
-Our contact details are provided in 'Contact us' section at the right-hand side of this web page.

 For further advice contact Greater Manchester Fire & Rescue Service,